Our Services

 Persistent or worsening tingling could signal advancing nerve damage or other serious conditions.
 Speak to a doctor if you experience:

-If you're concerned about your symptoms, you can take a free AI-powered Diabetic Neuropathy symptom checker to help assess your risk and determine whether you should seek medical attention.
+If you're concerned about your symptoms and want to understand what might be causing them, try Ubie's free AI-powered symptom checker to help identify possible causes and determine whether you should seek medical attention.

 Regular exercise remains a cornerstone of diabetes management—helping with glucose control, weight management, and cardiovascular health.
 With the right precautions, most people can stay active without significant nerve discomfort.
 Key points: